 has the potential to impact clinical safety for our customers;

 has a significant impact on the reputation of IHTSDO;

+Should we maybe add Data quality?
+Files corrupted?
+Certain errors?

 The objective of Critical Incident Management is to restore normal operations (whether this be products or services) as quickly as possible with the least possible impact on IHTSDO, product or the Members/users, at a cost-effective price.